+Networking Boosts.
 The $299 wireless version of Squeezebox2 supports 802.11g networking, and both versions support 100BASET Ethernet, both improvements on all previous Slim Devices music players.
 An extremely large amount of buffer memory means that the player should be able to weather brief network drop-outs caused by server hiccups or wireless interference.
 The Squeezebox2 also sports two wireless antennas, one internal and one external, to improve reception and transmission rates.
 In addition, the wireless version of Squeezebox2 offers built-in Ethernet bridging.
 This means that when the Squeezebox2 is connected wirelessly, any device connected to its Ethernet port (such as Internet-enabled game consoles or TiVos) can share Squeezebox2’s Internet connection.

+Better Display.
 The Squeezebox2’s bright two-bit display offers more than twice the resolution of the Squeezebox and the addition of grayscale support.
 The result is a notably more readable display which can display a grayscale graphic “visualizer” of music output, even right underneath the text, at a high frame rate.

+New Network Services.
 Squeezebox2 takes advantage of another new Slim Devices announcement, SqueezeNetwork, an online service that Squeezebox2 players can connect to even if the computer that’s running Slim Server is turned off, or there’s no Slim Server computer around at all.
 Via SqueezeNetwork, Squeezebox2 users can find and connect to Internet radio stations, view RSS news feeds, as well as chose from a collection of “environmental sounds or musical segments” to use as wake-up sounds for Squeezebox2’s built-in clock-radio/alarm features.

+Improved Slim Server.
 According to Slim Devices, Squeezebox2 requires the company’s new Slim Server 6.0 software, a free open-source server which is currently in alpha testing.
 This new version features an improved, SQL-based music database for quick and easy library searching, and uses Predixis’